With Love, and Wafflenugget | Prologue + Chapter 1

 Atlas knows everything.
 You can trust him with your life.

 Yes, this Atlas was the man who had guided me lovingly through years and years of darkness.
-So, even though his remarks from mere weeks ago had broken me so aggressively that I attempted suicide for the first and only time in my life, I chose to honor the old Atlas, the man he used to be and I agreed.
+So, even though his remarks from mere weeks ago had broken me so aggressively that I had attempted suicide for the first and only time in my life, I chose to honor him, the man he used to be, and I pleasantly agreed.

-And with that, his cold bony hands released their grip, and for the first time in eight years, I left without giving him a hug.
+And with that, his cold, bony hands released their grip, and for the first time in eight years, I or the doll left without giving him a hug.

 I made good on my promise.
 I signed the lease to move into downtown Hanover, New Hampshire, that very day.
 My apartment at the time was tucked away in the woods in solitude, in refuge, in quiet — it was a hideaway that honored my fear and the closest thing to safety I knew in a world filled with hallucinations and paranoia.
 Despite all that, the move soon became one of Atlas’ greatest pieces of advice that I ever turned into action.